AntonScheitler/MolSim/README.md

       <base_name>string</base_name>
 </bin_profile>
 ```
-While the number of iteration after which a profile should be created must be given, the base name and the number of bins(defaul: 50) are optional.
+While the number of iteration after which a profile should be created must be given, the base name and the number of bins (default: 50) are optional.

 ### Parallelization